 The first time I saw this movie, I immediately wanted to watch it again as soon as it ended – a feeling I’ve never experienced with any other film.
 And indeed, The Prestige rewards repeated viewings.
 Every time you watch it, you catch on to more and more hints dropped throughout the film, pointing toward the key secrets behind Angier and Borden’s charade.

 There’s a lot to love in The Prestige.
-Some smaller themes get dissection, like the intersection between science and entertainment, and acts of deception as expressions of love, and a handful of others.
+In addition to the self-destructive creator concept, some smaller themes get dissection, like the intersection between science and entertainment, and acts of deception as expressions of love, and a handful of others.
 It’s a rich film, as thoughtful as it is entertaining.

-With the loaded cast it has (Bale, Jackman, Michael Caine, Scarlett Johansson, and more), it’s no surprise that the acting is fantastic.
-Bale in particular channels a hungry artist willing to stop at nothing to climb the summit, with just a bit of wobbliness to him.
-Jackman and Caine are moreso playing themselves, and Johansson doesn’t leave a huge impression relative to some of her other performances
+With the loaded cast it has (Bale, Jackman, Michael Caine, Scarlett Johansson, and more), it’s little surprise that the acting is fantastic.
+Bale in particular channels a hungry artist willing to stop at nothing to climb the summit.
+Jackman and Caine are moreso playing themselves, but well, while Johansson doesn’t leave a huge impression relative to some of her other performances

 The Prestige is an easy to film to look at, too: As with all Nolan works, the production is superior, with some great steampunk-esque period details and a tactile representation of 1890s London.
 In fact, that might be the secret ingredient that makes the whole thing work: the immersive, cobbled-together, gaslamp-lit Victorian look by production designer Nathan Crowley and cinematographer Wally Pfister, two regular Nolan collaborators.

-I ultimately rank The Prestige just a hair below The Dark Knight among Nolan’s filmography in part because I think Nolan does operatic myth-building better than introspection; as personal a piece as this is, it is never particularly intimate when I think some smallness and quietness could have deepened the film’s emotional impact.
+I ultimately rank The Prestige just a hair below The Dark Knight among Nolan’s filmography in part because I think Nolan does operatic myth-building better than introspection; as personal a piece as this is, I would never go so far as to call it an intimate film.
+In other directorial hands, some smallness and quietness could have deepened the film’s emotional impact.
+But Nolan, as mentioned, is a skyscraper architect; smallness is not in his toolkit.

-But The Prestige is still pretty damn close to a masterpiece, a sublime story that rewards careful observation.
+The Prestige is pretty damn close to a masterpiece, a sublime story that rewards careful observation.
 “Are you watching closely?”

 Is It Good?